I also prepared a Korean-style fried that I want to eat when I want to add stamina or when I’m tired.

 Pork loin sprinkles with sugar and rubs in until the texture disappears.
 Sprinkle an appropriate amount of salt and pepper and an appropriate amount of potato starch on the whole.
-Potatoes after peeling it, cut it into 4 pieces, soak it in water and put it in a colander.
+Potatoes after peeling, cut into 4 pieces, soak them in water and put in a colander.
 Atsu-age cut it in half, cut it into small pieces, and sprinkle it with potato starch.
-Add thick fried tofu and stir fry without breaking.
+Add thick-fried tofu and stir fry without breaking.

 Put sesame oil in a warm frying pan, add hot potatoes and fry.
 When the potatoes are clear, add pork loin and fry.